 If you are an artist, author, designer, musician, filmmaker, photographer, inventor, entrepreneur, or innovator who wants to protect, acquire, license, or simply learn more about your legal rights, our clinic may be the perfect resource.

-Clients are accepted into the clinic on a rolling basis between August and May based on clinic capacity.
-To apply for clinic services, please complete and submit the application below.
-You will receive a response to your application within one week.
+Clients are accepted into the clinic between September and April, based on clinic capacity.
+To apply for clinic services, please e-mail the clinic director during those months.